baskommunikasjon/netlife-api-node/README.md

   - [SMS-API](#sms-api)

 ## Install
-Run `npm install netlife-api` in your console to install this package.
+Run `npm install netlife-api --save` in your console to install this package.

 ---